 “I got over two silver for ‘m,” Yedin offered.

 He did not expect the loud, surprised congratulations that followed.
-Eaves customers tended to take a ‘Keeper job every once in a while to supplement their incomes, but she doubted many had ever received two silver for it.
+Eaves’ customers tended to take a ‘Keeper job every once in a while to supplement their incomes, but she doubted many ever received two silver for it.
 Bit thieves, after all, were bit thieves.

 Brone leaned over the table, suspicious.
 “Who’d ya get?” he asked in a low tone.

 “A big ‘nuf fish t’ warrant a guard,” Rin replied.
 Both Scand and Brone squinted at him, realizing he knew, and pondering whether they had the clout to extract that information from the other lad.
-When Rin turned reticent, however, he kept his own council well.
-Lapis had banged her head against his stubbornness, and she doubted Scand ever had any better success.
+When he turned reticent, however, he kept his own counsel well.
+Lapis often banged her head against his stubbornness, and she doubted Scand ever had any better success.
 Brone normally threw his hands up in disgust and retreated, grumbling uncharitably about Rin’s obstinacy.

 “Big enough to get you new glasses, Phialla,” she said as she sipped the wine.

-“I don’t think I can handle new glasses,” she said drily, tapping the thick glass.
+“I don’t think I can handle new glasses,” she said drily, tapping the thick lenses.

-“I have enough you can visit Gervis.
+“I have enough that you can visit Gervis.
 He can get you thinner glass.”